crazyoptimist/nest-starter/README.md

 ## Environment Configuration

-Integrated Configuration Module so you can just inject `ConfigService` and read all environment variables from `.env` file, which is created automatically by the init script from `.env.example`.
+Integrated Configuration Module so you can just inject `ConfigService` and read all environment variables from dotenv file.

 ## Swagger